 The stove should be serviced by a registered dealer once a year.
 The stove, the flue pipe connection and the chimney should be checked regularly by a qualified engineer.
 The chimney should also be checked for blockages before relighting the stove if it has not been used for an extended period of time.
 Insulating fire bricks should be checked for wear and replaced if necessary.
 Door and ashpan rope seals should be changed annually.
-Glass clamps and glass should be checked making sure glass is correctly positioned.
+Glass clamps and glass should be checked making sure the glass is correctly positioned.

 To clean the inside of the stove, remove all ash, soot and tar residue from the combustion chamber.
 Remove the insulated chamber panels and baffle.
 Dirt and soot will collect behind it and this must be cleaned out.
 The paint can wear thin in exposed places due to overheating.
 This, and other lacquer damage, may be repaired using Mendip paint spray available from your Mendip dealer.
-To clean the outside of the stove, failure to maintain a service record will invalidate the extended warranty on your stove.
+To clean the outside of the stove use a dry cloth.